ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 Receivers of this message:

-* MUST check that the sidepool ID and hash corresponds to some previous `peerswap_init` it sent for the current swap party.
+* MUST check that the sidepool ID and hash corresponds to some previous `peerswap_init` it sent to the sender of the message for the current swap party.

 If the above validation fails, the receiver SHOULD log the message and otherwise ignore it.